I’ve taken an 80/20 hatchet to Roundtable. Radical alterations, re-inventions.

 After that landmark event, Ed started holding regular Star meetings with his team.
 He did not build or sell his company by accident.
 He built and sold his company based on models and approaches he picked up in Planet Perry.

 So yes, I’ve been closely associated with “unicorns.”
 And my primary aim these days is taking equity in more such companies.
 This is the main focus of my business.

-But when Casey Graham told his rags to riches story in our private Renaissance Club webinar last week, Casey explained that MOST people should aim to build a LIFESTYLE BUSINESS.
+But when Casey Graham told his rags to riches story in a private Renaissance Club webinar, Casey explained that MOST people should aim to build a LIFESTYLE BUSINESS.
 One that makes you the money you need to make and gives you the time and freedom to do the things you love to do.